Loading Events

 Sponsored by:

-Join the CHFA team, Aaron Skelton (President & CEO), Sonia Parmar (VP, Regulatory & Government Affairs), Jules Gorham (Director, Regulatory Affairs & Policy) as they set the stage for the day’s sessions and discussions.
+Get inspired as the CHFA leadership team, including Aaron Skelton (President & CEO), Sonia Parmar (VP, Regulatory & Government Affairs), and Jules Gorham (Director, Regulatory Affairs & Policy), sets the tone for the day.
+Discover the vision driving innovation, collaboration, and growth across the Natural, Organic & Wellness (NOW) industry as we embark on this exciting new chapter together.

 Speaker: David Nelson, Nova Institute for Health, Health First Network